-In connection with the Acquisition, on July 8, 2015, the Company entered into a Term Loan Agreement (the "Loan Agreement"), as borrower, with Medley and MOF II (collectively, the "Medley Parties").
-The Loan Agreement is comprised of a five-year term loan facility in the amount of \$6,000,000, \$1,000,000 of which was funded on the July 8, 2015 closing date (the "Closing Date Term Loan").
-Under the Loan Agreement, we may, by notice to the Medley Parties, request one or more additional term loans (each, a "Delayed Draw Term Loan" together with the Closing Date Term Loan, each a "Term Loan" and collectively, the "Term Loans") in an aggregate amount for all Delayed Draw Term Loans not to exceed \$5,000,000, until the third anniversary of the closing date.
+In connection with the Acquisition, on July 8, 2015, the Company entered into a Term Loan Agreement (the "Loan Agreement") with the Lenders.
+The Loan Agreement is comprised of a five-year term loan facility in the amount of \$6.0 million, \$1.0 million of which was funded on the July 8, 2015 closing date.
+Under the Loan Agreement, we may request one or more additional advances in an aggregate amount not to exceed the remaining \$5.0 million, until the third anniversary of the closing date.
+The fair value assigned to the common stock issued as consideration for the purchase of assets and the Term Loan was \$1,417,000.
+The fair value of the consideration for the Term Loan was recorded as a reduction in the total amount of the Term Loan, and will be amortized over the five-year life of the Term Loan.